Norsagir/adguard-custom-filters/README.md

 ## Importing my personal config file

-My personal config file allows me to avoid ads and social media tweaks.
+My personal config file 'Personal AdGuard configuration.json' allows me to avoid ads and social media tweaks.

 Right now in December 2024, I've been using it for over 4 years without a problem.